Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 The marker text contains the name of the method, which means that renaming an operation may result in a loss of the custom code, so you need to be careful when doing that.

 :::tip
-If you do need to rename the operation in the model, make sure you make a copy of your custom implementation, or, better yet, **version control your code**, so that you could see any differences in the generated code after you rerun the generator.
+If you do need to rename the operation in the model, make sure you make a copy of your custom implementation, or, better yet, **version control your code** so that you could see any differences in the generated code after you rerun the generator.
 :::

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator supports cleaning either all generated controllers, or only the ones from the selected model files using the *Clean* context menu for that generator.
+This generator supports cleaning either all generated controllers or only the ones from the selected model files using the *Clean* context menu for that generator.

 :::tip
 Normally, cleaning the generated files makes sense if you are planning to change the output path for the generator, or when you have removed some of the services from the model, and want the generated classes deleted and removed from the target project.